 Once in a while, however, a film does justice to the book, such as “If Beale Street Could Talk,” and “The Descendants,” both of which made it to my list of favorite adaptations.
 In a rare occasion, the film is better than the book, such as “Crazy Rich Asians.”

-When I see a list like this, I inevitably end up making my own list!
-I’ve come up with my top 15 book-to-movie adaptations based on how well the directors interpreted the novels in film.
+I chose my top 15 book-to-movie adaptations based on how well the directors interpreted the novels in film.
 The movie may not be 100 percent faithful to the book, but it successfully preserved the novel’s essence.

-For example, sixth on my list is Alfred Hitchcock’s “Strangers on a Train.”
+For example, fifth on my list is Alfred Hitchcock’s “Strangers on a Train.”
 Hitchcock changed the ending of Patricia Highsmith’s excellent thriller, but overall, the movie captured the book’s spirit.

 Here are my 15 favorite book-to-movie adaptations.
 See how this list stacks up against your own list.

 1. “To Kill a Mockingbird” (1962, directed by Robert Mulligan; novel by Harper Lee)

 2. “A Room with a View” (1985, directed by James Ivory; novel by E.M.
 Forster)

 3. “Pride and Prejudice” (1995, miniseries, directed by Simon Langton; novel by Jane Austen)

 4. “A River Runs Through It” (1992, directed by Robert Redford; novella by Norman Maclean)

 5. “Strangers on a Train” (1951, directed by Alfred Hitchock; novel by Patricia Highsmith)